My Khe Beach, Da Nang: From My An to Son Tra

 Early morning offers cooler air and a glimpse into the city's shared rituals.
 Late afternoon and evening bring social energy and softer light.
 Midday is best approached with shade and patience.

-Swimming is common when sea conditions are calm, particularly outside the monsoon months.
 Designated swimming zones are marked along the beach and are often monitored by lifeguards.
 Seasonal winds can alter the water's surface.
+So checking conditions before entering the water is always worthwhile.
 The beach may be urban, but it is still ocean.

 Final Thoughts